Why we’ll have enough solar power for everyone in the world within this decade.

 ▲ Why energy storage is a tall pole

 Solar panels require ways to store energy for those times when you need power, but there's not enough sunlight.
 Now we could just do what's done today, and keep some of those fossil fuel and nuclear power plants active and run them as needed to cover any shortfalls in solar power.
 But if we did that, we'd still have a lot of carbon emissions and nuclear wastes to deal with.
-And that defeats the whole purpose of Edenicity.
+That defeats the whole purpose of Edenicity.

 Or we could use other renewables such as hydro, biofuels and wind to fill in those solar gaps.
-There's studies that say this would work, but it would be complicated to make Edenicity easy to build.
-I'm looking for something simple that can be implemented at both small and large scales.
+There's studies that say this would work, but it would be complicated.
+To make Edenicity easy to build, I'm looking for something simple that can be implemented at both small and large scales.

 So we're back to pure solar power plus storage.

 Gubkin sent me a link to a dothemath.com article that tackled the energy storage problem way back in 2011.
 The article supposed that we could use the cheapest battery technology available at the time: lead acid.
 Then it calculated how much lead we would need to store seven days of energy at the current US consumption rate.